CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 ~~BUG: On first load of homepage component, rules are not there, only by switching on/off they appear.~~ done, a bit ugly but works.
 WEIRD: Sidebar do not have a fixed enough width, makes it jump around on load when long titles are there ~~BUG: On first load of a rule page, content is not properly scrolled to according to anchor.~~ ugly fix, but it works.

-Nice to have: A way to clear storage
-Nice to have: Better events
-Nice to have: Refactor fetch/view to use lit directive like `until`.

 # Todo long term:
 See [Reseach](useful-things-research.md).